ngless-toolkit/ngless/docs/contents/stdlib.md

 Now, only when all the samples in the `allneeded` argument have been processed, does ngless collect all the results into a single table.

+### Parallel internals

+Normally this should be invisible to you, but if you are curious or want to debug an issue, here are the gory details:

+The function `lock1()` will create a lock file in a sub-directory of `ngless-locks`.
+This directory will be the hash value of the script.
+Thus, any change to the script will force all data to be recomputed.
+This can lead to over-computation but it ensures that you will always have the most up to date results (ngless' first priority is correctness, performance is important, but not at the risk of correctness).
+Similarly, `collect()` will use hashed values which encode both the script and the position within the script (so that if you have more than one `collect()` call, they will not clash).

+Lock files have their modification times updated once every 10 minutes while ngless is running.
+This allows the programme to easily identify stale files.
+The software is very conservative, but any lock file with a modification time older than one hour is considered stale and removed.
+Note that because ngless is extremely careful about how writing its outputs atomically, the worse that can happen from mis-identifying a stale lock (for example, you had a compute node which lost network connectivity, but it comes back online after an hour and resumes processing) is that extra computation is wasted, **the processes will never interfere in a way that you get erroneous results**.

 ## Mocat module